ruby-cube/rue/packages/planify/README.md

 }, { unlessCanceled: onActionCanceled });
 ```

-Listeners can also behave differently from their default depending on their context of usage.
+Listeners can also morph from their default depending on the usage context.
 For example, if a listener is being passed into another listener as a cleanup scheduler as is the case with `onActionCanceled` above, it will behave as a one-time listener even if it is a `SustainedListener`.
 <br/>
 <br/>